jbuehler23/bevy_experimental_editor/docs/EDITOR_ROADMAP.md

 **Goal**: Handle all asset types the editor needs to work with.

 ### 2.1 Asset Browser Enhancements
-- [ ] Thumbnail generation for images/scenes
+- [x] Thumbnail generation for images/scenes
-- [ ] Asset preview panel
+- [x] Asset preview panel - kind of
 - [ ] Asset metadata editor
 - [ ] Search and filtering
 - [ ] Folder organization